-The majority of home services shoppers start their journey by finding and comparing providers online, usually through searches.
+The majority of home services shoppers start their journey by finding and comparing providers online.
 When they’ve completed their research, they often convert by calling.

 To acquire more customers, home services marketers are optimizing SEO and digital ads to drive more high-quality calls.
 And they’re delivering more personalized experiences when consumers call to increase conversions.

 The Home Services Market Is Poised for Growth

 1. The global home services market is expected to grow 18.91% per year from 2019-2026.
 By 2019, the market is predicted to reach $1.13 trillion dollars (Source: Verified Market Research).

 The Home Services Consumer Journey Often Begins Online

 2. Consumers researching moving, pest control, locksmith services, and lawn care are the most likely to use search engines.
 In the majority of home services verticals, over 55% of consumers run a search before scheduling an appointment (source: LSA).